Rudy (film): Plot

 In the 1960s in Joliet, Illinois, Daniel Eugene "Rudy" Ruettiger dreams of playing football at Notre Dame.
-However, he lacks the grades, money, talent, and physical stature to attend the university and to play major college football.
-After high school, Rudy works at a steel mill with his Notre Dame fan father and his older brothers John and Frank.
+However, he lacks the grades and money to attend the university along with the talent and physical stature to play major college football.
+After high school, Rudy works at a steel mill with his Notre Dame fan father and his older brothers, John and Frank.
 After Rudy's supportive best friend Pete is killed in a mill explosion, Rudy decides to follow his dream.

 In 1972, Rudy visits Notre Dame but is academically ineligible to enroll.
 With the help of local priest and former Notre Dame president Father John Cavanaugh, Rudy enrolls at nearby Holy Cross College, hoping to transfer.
-Rudy meets the head groundskeeper Fortune at Notre Dame Stadium.
+At Notre Dame Stadium, Rudy meets Fortune, the head groundskeeper.
 Initially indifferent to Rudy's plight, Fortune later leaves him blankets and a key to the office, giving Rudy a place to stay on campus.
 Rudy learns that despite working at the stadium for years, Fortune has never seen a Notre Dame football game.

 Rudy befriends teaching assistant D-Bob, who helps him study in return for Rudy's helping him socially with girls.
-D-Bob tests Rudy for a learning disability; the results indicate that Rudy has dyslexia.
-Despite his difficulties, he works hard to become a better student.
-At Christmas, Rudy returns home to find that his family appreciates his college academic achievements, but Frank still mocks Rudy for his attempts to play college football.
+D-Bob tests Rudy for a learning disability, and the results indicate that Rudy has dyslexia.
+Despite his difficulties, Rudy works hard to become a better student.
+At Christmas, he returns home to find that his family appreciates his college academic achievements, but Frank still mocks Rudy for his attempts to play college football.
 Rudy persists, and even losing his girlfriend Sherry to his older brother Johnny does not deter him.

 After two years at Holy Cross and three rejections for admission to Notre Dame, Rudy is finally accepted and attends football tryouts in the hope of making the team as a "walk-on".
 Assistant coach Warren warns the walk-ons that 35 scholarship players will not even make the "dress roster" of players who take the field during games.
 However, Coach Joe Yonto notices Rudy's determination and gives him a spot on the daily practice squad.
 Rudy tells Fortune and persuades him to promise to see Rudy's first game.

 Rudy's hard work and dedication in practice convince head coach Ara Parseghian to let him suit up for one home game in his senior year.
 However, Parseghian retires following the 1974 season and is replaced by former Green Bay Packers head coach Dan Devine, who refuses to put Rudy on the game-day roster.
 Frustrated by not being on the dress list for the last home game, Rudy quits the team.